 There might not be a physical spark right away, but that could change over the course of a few dates.
 Experiment with different settings or activities.
 Dress up and go out to dinner; keep it more casual and do something fun like bowling or putt-putt golfing; take a trip to a new city together.
 Give it a few chances and ease the chemistry along by engaging in new experiences together.

-As we mentioned earlier, humor is one of the most attractive qualities to many.
-You can boost your physical attraction by being silly and playful with one another—figure out what makes each other laugh and find joy (and attraction) in laughing together.
+Humor is one of the most attractive qualities to many.
+You can boost your physical attraction by being silly and playful with one another.
+Figure out what makes each other laugh and find joy (and attraction) in laughing together.

 4. Explore each other’s senses.